 Other equipment essentials are a Microplane - for citrus zest, finely grated garlic and Parmesan.
 I use mine at least once a day!
 A set of digital scales for consistency - you can pick up a cheap set at Briscoes and they work a treat.
 A spatula, wooden spoons, large and mini tongs, a fish slice and a slotted spoon are the main serving utensils I use and couldn’t live without them!
 A digital thermometer is a super handy tool for cooking meat.
 I use it all the time to double check chicken and to cook the perfect steak.
 A set of measuring spoons are a must have.
 My tablespoon measurement (T) is 15mls.
 My cup measurement is 250ml.

 All my oven temperatures are fan bake.
 If you don’t have a fan bake function on your oven, increase the temperature by 10-20 degrees.
 This does depend on your oven, as some are slow and some run hot!

 I have a Circulon pan/wok that I used for sauces and stir-fries and the my cast iron skillet gets a good run for its money with searing, pancakes and fritters.
 Stainless steel pots fill in all the gaps.

 I use full fat milk and yoghurt in all my cooking.
-I do tend to buy mixed grade eggs but always save the large ones for baking and if they happen to be tiny, then I might use 3 small instead of 2 large.
+I do tend to buy mixed grade free range, sometimes organic eggs but always save the large ones for baking and if they happen to be tiny, then I might use 3 small instead of 2 large.
 Use your intuition on that one.
 I always keep them at room temperature.
 I also mostly use salted butter and will state unsalted if I use it.
 I tend to adjust the salt I use when using salted butter, especially in baking.

 Fat.
 I use olive oil in most of my cooking.
 I also use butter depending on the dish and sometimes coconut oil if something needs a high heat.
 I use extra virgin olive oil (EVOO) for salad dressings and finishing dishes.